cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

-# Nodejs app using OAuth mtlS with Cloudentity Authorization platform
+# Node.js app using OAuth mTLS with Cloudentity Authorization platform

 Cloudentity authorization platform completely supports [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) for OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens.
 As you might already be aware Cloudentity platform is compliant to latest emerging OAuth specifications and can support in modernizing the application architecutres with latest open standards and